Weakly model-independent determination of total expansion during inflation: Introduction

 The phase of accelerated expansion of the universe at very early times, cosmic inflation, provides homogeneity and isotropy of the observed universe as can be seen from the cosmic microwave background (CMB)~\cite{Guth:1980zm,Linde:1981mu,Albrecht:1982wi}.
 At the same time, during inflation tiny quantum vacuum fluctuations are generated and become the primordial perturbations.
 After inflation, these small inhomogeneities are responsible for structure formation by gravitational instability~\cite{Mukhanov:1981xt,Guth:1982ec,Hawking:1982cz,Starobinsky:1982ee,Bardeen:1983qw}.
 The properties of these primordial perturbations have been constrained over decades from the observations on the temperature anisotropies of the CMB and the large-scale distribution of galaxies, and are consistent with the inflationary predictions~\cite{Planck:2018vyg}.

-To derive inflation, viz. to make the expansion of the universe accelerating, we need a very unusual matter content that has a strong negative pressure.
+To drive inflation, viz. to make the expansion of the universe accelerating, we need a very unusual matter content that has a strong negative pressure.
 One such a matter content is the cosmological constant, which however does not lead to a graceful exit from inflation.
 Instead, we usually introduce a scalar field whose potential energy is dominant over the kinetic one so that it behaves effectively as a cosmological constant, leading to an accelerated, quasi-exponential expansion of the universe.
 This scalar field that dominates the energy density of the universe during inflation is called the inflaton~\cite{Mukhanov:2005sc,Weinberg:2008zzc,Baumann:2022mni}.

 Meanwhile, the standard paradigm for physical cosmology, the hot big bang model, describes successfully the evolution of the universe starting from big bang nucleosynthesis (see e.g.~\cite{Steigman:2007xt,Cyburt:2015mya}) once the initial conditions consistent with current observations -- homogeneous and isotropic universe with $\calO(10^{-5})$ fluctuations -- are provided by inflation.
-This raises a very serious question.
+This raises a very serious question: How does the universe become so hot after ``cold'' inflation?
 During inflation, the energy density of the universe is dominated by the inflaton.
 When the standard hot big bang evolution commences after inflation, relativistic matter contents such as photons occupy most of the energy density of the universe, along with tiny fraction of pressureless components like baryons and dark matter.
 This means the energy of the inflaton sector must be transferred to the usual matter contents with non-negative pressure, filling the universe with energetic particles.
 This process of energy transfer is called reheating (for reviews, see e.g.~\cite{Bassett:2005xm,Allahverdi:2010xz,Amin:2014eta}).